Client API Reference

 children ReactNode -- Content to render on the client

-fallback ReactNode null Placeholder shown during SSR
+fallback ReactNode empty <div> Placeholder shown during SSR and the first client render

 <Form>